hpcc-systems/MAF/packages/aws/README.md

 ### `Given queue {string} exists on SQS`

-Checks that the named queue exists on AWS.
-Fails if it does not exist
+Is true if the queue can be found on AWS.
+The string can be the url, or the queue name.
+If a queue name is used, a regex search will be done to find the queue.

 ### `When attributes of queue {string} are received`

-Gets the attributes of the queue provided and stores the attributes to `lastRun`
+Gets all attributes for a SQS queue to `lastRun`.
+The string can be the url, or the queue name.
+If a queue name is used, a regex search will be done to find the queue.

 The following attributes are received from the queue: